RAOEUS/plover-dictionary-matcher/README.md

-# Lapwing Theory Matches
+# Plover Dictionary Matcher

-This is a simple script that matches your dictionary against Lapwing theory's lapwing-base.json and spits out the corresponding entries.
+This script finds the common entries between two JSON Plover dictionary input files.
 Yay! ＼(＾▽＾)／

 ## Instructions
 Download and open in your browser!